 Strain ordering from the EMMA Repository

 EMMA strains are cryopreserved as frozen embryos and/or sperm.
 Highly demanded EMMA strains are maintained on shelf to facilitate fast delivery to the users.
-For all other EMMA strains a rederivation service is provided.
+For all other EMMA strains a rederivation service can be provided.

 INFRAFRONTIER-EMMA training and consulting services